triantatria/groupProject-Betwise/ReadMe.md

 ### Target Audience
 - Beginner gamblers wanting to learn how casino games work.
 - Users looking for a fun, stress-free way to play.
-- Individuals who want the thrill without financial loss or debt.
+- Individuals who want the same thrill without financial loss or debt.

 ### Installation and Setup
-- Must have Docker installed to run this application
-- (insert instructions on how to run BetWise locally once we have this)
+- All you need is our rendered link: https://groupproject-betwise-zh96.onrender.com/

 ### Future Improvements
 - Add multiplayer modes.